 No, it's not too good to be true.
 It is entirely possible.
 That's why I created a method to help busy elementary school teachers just like you be more prepared and effective so that you can leave your school stuff at school.

-Or do you want to use the Easy Organization Method to be a good teacher and make it to your daughter's softball practice or make it home in time to cook a home-cooked authentic meal?
+Or do you want to use the Organized Teacher Framework to be the best, organized teacher you can be and finally make it to your daughter's softball practice or make it home in time to cook a home-cooked authentic meal?
 Or maybe you just want to catch up with some friends over a glass of wine.

 Do you want to keep staying past three o'clock every day or do you want to leave at three and have time for the things that you love?
-Now, I know what I'm choosing and if you want to choose it too, then join me and all of the other teachers who want the same by learning about The Easy Organization Method.
+Now, I know what I'm choosing and if you want to choose it too, then join me and all of the other teachers who want the same by learning about The Organized Teacher Framework.